ox/resume/readme.md

 #### [Angstrom](https://github.com/ArtemTitoulenko/angstrom)

-An evented, actor-based server for Ruby the scales horizontally.
+An evented, actor-based server for Ruby that scales horizontally.
 The purpose of the project initially was to create a framework similar to [Brubeck](http://brubeck.io), however it turned into a journey of self-discovery and reading Ruby internals documentation.
 The framework turned into an exploration of actor-based systems, using mongrel2, and finding a way to work around the GIL.
 Angstrom has been on the back burner but at the time it outperformed Sinatra.

 #### [Micro Army](https://github.com/ArtemTitoulenko/microarmy)